 This message is based on Professor Havel's introductory and closing remarks at the interview of Mr. Crandall.

-I am pleased to welcome you to this website and to the webcast below:
+I am pleased to welcome you to this website.

 This program is the third event in the Institute’s